ibm-cloud-docs/dl/dl-as-a-spoke.md

    {: important}

 1. Click **Submit** for your changes to take effect.

-If you selected **Transit Gateway** as your network connection type, you must use the same account to create a network connection to your direct link by using the [{{site.data.keyword.cloud_notm}} Transit Gateway console](/interconnectivity/transit){: external}.
-Keep in mind that classic routes are not blocked.
-For more information, see [Preparing for Direct Link changes to advertised service network routes](/docs/dl?topic=dl-notification-dl-tgw).
-{: important}

 The **Virtual connection type** is shown on the direct link's details page.